-- 2. In the 'DNS Primary Server IP' and 'DNS Secondary Server IP' fields, enter the IP address of the primary and secondary DNS server, respectively. - 3.
+- 2. In the 'Primary DNS' and 'Secondary DNS' fields, enter the IP address of the primary and secondary DNS server, respectively. - 3.
 Click Submit to apply your changes. - 4.
 On the toolbar, click Burn to save the changes to the PSTN gateway flash memory.

-15.1.5 Step 4: Configure the Gateway Name
+15.1.4 Step 4: Configure the Gateway Name

 The procedure below describes how to configure the host name for the PSTN Gateway.
 This appears as the URI host name in the SIP From header in INVITE messages sent by the PSTN Gateway to the Mediation Server.
-This allows the Mediation Server to identify the PSTN Gateway (if required), when using certificates for TLS (see Section 15.1.6.1 on page 155).
+This allows the Mediation Server to identify the PSTN Gateway (if required), when using certificates for TLS (see Section 15.1.5).

-To configure the SIP gateway name:

-1. Open the Proxy & Registration page (Configuration tab > VoIP menu > SIP Definitions > Proxy & Registration).
+- To configure the SIP gateway name: - Open the Proxy & Registration page (Configuration tab > VolP menu > SIP Definitions > Proxy & Registration).